Your Garage

 Type into the Add task row at the bottom of the list and press Enter.
 Items appear in the order you add them.

-You can also push parts onto the list from the Parts inventory: use the Add to pick list action on any part to create a new task already linked to that part.
+You can also push parts onto the list from the Parts inventory: use the Add to punch list action on any part to create a new task already linked to that part.

 Reordering and linking